Lebedinskiy/cypress-example-kitchensink/doc/README.md

 Note: The -t flag is a target alias and is required for almost every command.
-This alias comes in very handy when you’re targeting multiple concourse installations.
+This alias comes in very handy when youâ€™re targeting multiple concourse installations.

 Setting up a Pipeline